+A “good” tracking error depends on the type of portfolio.
 Active portfolio managers typically show a large tracking error because they seek excess return (alpha) through their active positioning versus the benchmark.
-With active managers, it’s common to see return differences of more than 2% in a month, which leads to an annualized tracking error of 5% as seen below.
+With active managers, it’s common to see return differences of more than 2% in a month, which leads to an annualized tracking error of 5%, as seen below.

-Passive managers, on the other hand, usually seek to demonstrate low tracking error, 0.5% shown below, with return differences coming from the frictions of implementation, trading and liquidity costs, imprecise cash flows, tax costs, etc.
+Passive managers, on the other hand, usually seek to demonstrate low tracking error—like the 0.5% shown below—with return differences coming from the frictions of implementation, trading and liquidity costs, imprecise cash flows, tax costs, and so on.

-The above graph show examples of tracking error visually.
-Here, we are plotting monthly return differences, each corresponding to a different level of tracking error.
-In these graphs, we assume no alpha and simulate the return differences from a normal distribution.
-Tracking Error = 0.5%: this is an index fund.
+Source: Parametric.
+The above graphs show examples of tracking error visually, plotting monthly return differences, each corresponding to a different level of tracking error.
+In these graphs we assume no alpha and simulate the return differences from a normal distribution.
+Tracking error = 0.5%.
+This is an index fund.
 Return differences each month are very small.